Hornwitser/tachyon-diagen/README.md

 In a command line in the directory the script is installed to:

-`.\diagen.py script.py [output file]` (Windows command and powershell)
+`.\diagen.py script.py [dialog file] [event file]` (Windows command and powershell)
-`./diagen.py script.py [output file]` (Linux command line)
+`./diagen.py script.py [dialog file] [event file]` (Linux command line)

 Generates a dialogue XML file based on a python script and writes it to output.xml.
-If not specified the output file defaults to the name of the input file with a .xml suffix.
+If not specified the dialog output file defaults to the name of the input file with a .xml suffix, and the event file defaults to the name of the input file pluss _event.xml.

-Both the script and the output file may be denoted as `-` to indicate they should be read from standard input or written to standard outupt respectively.
+Both the script and the output files may be denoted as `-` to indicate they should be read from standard input or written to standard outupt respectively.